Board of Directors

 Bob earned an associate degree in journalism from Penn College predecessor Williamsport Area Community College in 1983, meanwhile working as a newspaper delivery truck driver at the Sun-Gazette.
 Bob is a past president of Downtown Lock Haven Inc.; co-chair of Riverfest recreation fundraiser (1996-present); a member of the Woodward Township Recreation Committee; co-founder and adviser for The Student Express newspaper at Central Mountain High School; a member and past president of the Kiwanis Club of Lock Haven; a member of the Chamber Committee of the Clinton County Economic Partnership; board member and secretary for the Keystone Central Foundation.
 Bob has been a recreational boater on the river since 1977.

 Eve joined the SGP Board of Directors in 2021 after returning to the area from Oregon.
 She grew up in Lycoming County and loves exploring the diverse outdoor recreation opportunities the Commonwealth has to offer.
 In 2016 she served as an AmeriCorps member and worked with SGP on trail projects and River Towns.
-She is currently the Natural Resource Planner for Lycoming County, and prior to that, was a Land Use Planner for Polk County, Oregon.
+She currently works for the PA Department of Agriculture as the Executive Policy Specialist and previously worked for Lycoming County as their Natural Resource Planner.
 She graduated from the University of Oregon with a Master’s in Community and Regional Planning, and earned her Bachelor’s in Environmental Planning from Bloomsburg University of Pennsylvania.

 Jason M. Fitzgerald